-During the fourth quarter of 2022, the Company entered into note payable agreements totaling \$1,100.
+During the fourth quarter of 2022 and the first quarter of 2023, the Company entered into note payable agreements totaling \$1,600.
 The notes accrue interest at 12% per annum, include warrants to purchase shares of the Company's common stock with an exercise price per share equal to 90% of the IPO price, and are due at the earlier of June 15, 2023 or the month after the closing of the IPO.